-One Dashboard detail you may have never noticed is that the background of each study is color-coded.
-Studies that are set up and ready to launch have a beige background, live studies have a green background, and completed studies have a blue background.
+One subtle Dashboard detail is the background color of each study: they are color coded to match a study-specific status.
+Studies that are waiting to launch have a red highlight, live studies have a green highlight, completed studies have a blue highlight, and archived studies are highlighted with gray.
 A study’s background can help you identify which project you are looking for in a list, especially when you have copied multiple studies in the past.

 Finally, when you run a study with our MTurk Toolkit, we provide several stats you can use to make important study-related decisions.
-For example, when you click on your study title from the main Dashboard, you will see a dropdown box that displays stats like the average, median, and expected time to complete the study.
-With these numbers you can see whether it is taking workers longer to complete the study than you estimated and adjust the pay accordingly.
+For example, when you click on Study Details from the Dashboard, you will see a dropdown box that displays stats like the average, median, and expected time to complete the study.
+With these numbers you can see whether it is taking participants longer to complete the study than you estimated and adjust the pay accordingly.

-Another important piece of information in the dropdown box is the number of workers who have started your HIT, been approved or rejected, and the study’s bounce rate.
-This information can help you determine whether something about your study is unattractive to workers (using the bounce rate) or whether an aspect of your study setup is making it hard for workers to complete the study (using the dropout and completion rates; see our blog on dropout and completion rates for more details).
+Another important piece of information in the dropdown box is the number of participants who have started your HIT, been approved or rejected, and the study’s bounce rate.
+This information can help you determine whether something about your study is unattractive to participants (using the bounce rate) or whether an aspect of your study setup is making it hard for people to complete the study (using the dropout and completion rates; see our blog on dropout and completion rates for more details).